johannschopplich/nuxt-api-party/docs/api/use-my-api-data.md

    */
   client?: boolean
   /**
-   * Cache the response for the same request
+   * Cache the response for the same request.
    * @default true
    */
   cache?: boolean